 Success requires some experimentation.
 Airbnb might not be for you… or it might be wildly successful for you.

-Lily from The Frugal Gene has had the same conversation over and over.
-“My friends kept asking me about it and a year later, I check in with them, and they still never did it.
-It’s totally new so I understand the hesitancy but to a degree, you just have to jump in!”
+Lily from The Frugal Gene has had the same conversation repeatedly: “My friends kept asking me about it, and a year later, I checked in with them, and they still never did it.
+It’s new, so I understand the hesitancy, but to a degree, you just have to jump in!”

 Stop talking, start walking.